Adri6336/GPT-Assistants-Interlink/README.md

 - "please display last message": this shows the message you sent to the bot previously.
 - "please clear memory": this will start a new conversation thread, effectively wiping the assistant's memory.
 - "please clear all memory": this will wipe all asisstants' memory.
+- "please toggle text to speech": this will toggle betweeen OpenAI's TTS and the on-device TTS.
+OpenAI is used by default.

 # Installation